zhufuyi/sponge_doc/en/web-development-mysql.md

 ### 🏷Manually Adding Custom API Interfaces

-The `⓵Web service created based on sql` (web service based on SQL) does not support automatic generation of custom API interface template code.
+The `⓵Create web service based on sql` (web service based on SQL) does not support automatic generation of custom API interface template code.
 You'll need to manually write handler functions, define request parameters and response structures, set field validation tags, define custom error codes, register routes, provide Swagger annotations, and write the actual logic, just like traditional web API development.

 For example, to add a login interface to this project, you'll need to follow these six steps: